wbx1727031/DMF/README.md

 🔐 Source Code Policy

-- This software is free for all users
+- Source Code Policy: This software is free for all users

 - To avoid intellectual property disputes, the source code is not publicly available by default

 - If you truly need the source code, please contact us and provide a detailed application reason

 The ground filtering results and accuracy of some point clouds using test GFs.
 The FSC means the F-score.
 ![FIG8(0925)](https://github.com/user-attachments/assets/59022fe6-31d7-4f39-8d07-e5eddc7c6eda)